wallacesilva/yes.js/README.md

 Future
 --------------------------------------

-- Create a github website
+- Create a github website;
-- Detect browser
+- Create function to Detect navigator;
-- Implement simple ajax (for while you can be use https://github.com/ForbesLindesay/ajax)
+- Implement simple ajax (for while you can be use https://github.com/ForbesLindesay/ajax);
+- Standarlize notifications to web browsers, if is not exists simulate notification;
+- Translate README.md to portuguese;

 Requirements
 --------------------------------------